 Is Drinking Every Night a Problem?

 For my patients asking themselves “is drinking every night really that bad?” or “ What if I’m still functioning well?”
 I urge them to take a closer look at their habits, values, and the intersection of the two.
 It can be helpful to learn more about alcohol use disorder (AUD), which is a medical condition characterized by drinking more than you want and for longer than you want, despite wanting to cut down.
-You can take our free alcohol questionnaire to see if and where you fall on the AUD spectrum.

 It’s also important to learn about the negative health effects of alcohol.
 Whether or not you meet the criteria for alcohol use disorder, drinking alcohol every night can lead to various health consequences, and increase your risk of developing AUD.
 This is also sometimes referred to as “gray area drinking.”
 According to the US Dietary Guidelines for Americans, drinking in moderation means 1 drink a night for women, and 2 drinks a night for men.
 While following these recommendations can help prevent excessive drinking, many people are unaware that even one or two drinks every night can still be “bad” for you.